NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, standard, premium, thin film
      - Module type of the PV system.
-If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_location``
      - false
      -
      - Choice
      - auto, roof, ground
      - Location of the PV system.
-If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_tracking``
      - false
      -
      - Choice
      - auto, fixed, 1-axis, 1-axis backtracked, 2-axis
      - Type of tracking for the PV system.
-If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_array_tilt``
      - false
      - degrees